• Home

 Here’s what to expect at the Marine Corps Ball.

-After guests arrive, mingle and find their seats, the band will take their position as the Commandant’s annual message is read or played for the attendees.
+After guests arrive, mingle, and find their seats, the band will take their position as the Commandant’s annual message is read or played for the attendees.
 This tradition dates back to 1921 when Maj.
 Gen. John Lejune delivered the first message on the Marine Corps’ first officially recognized birthday.

 When the message is over, you’ll hear the command “Sound Attention!” followed by a bugle call, then “Sound Adjutant’s Call!” and a second bugle call.
 At that point, escorting Marines will line the entrance to the ceremony floor.
-The the Guest of Honor and the senior Marine present at the ball will walk in.
+The Guest of Honor and the senior Marine present at the ball will walk in.

 At the command to “March on the Colors,” the color guard will enter and halt in the center of the escort line to present the flag for the national anthem.
 Attendees will rise and salute the flag during this portion of the ceremony.